-The Best Online Poker Sites for Cash Gamess
+The Best Online Poker Sites for Cash Games

 No Limit Hold’em Cash Games remain by far the most popular in online poker, to the point that you can always find enough opponents.
 Most, of course, will be at so-called micro limits, where the table stakes usually start with blinds as low as 1/2 cents.
 But even at the higher limits you will find sufficient 24/7 traffic, especially on the big poker sites, and mostly at the 6-max shorthanded tables.
 Depending on the poker site, you will also find tables with nine players, but in recent years most have switched to 6-max.

-As far as the skill of the players is concerned, not much has changed in 2021.
-At the low limits it’s full of fish and maybe a few regulars.
-Generally, the higher you get, the better the players, but even at high stakes you will find weak(er) players and regulars with numerous leaks, so you can play these limits profitably (depending on your own skill, of course).
+As far as the skill, or otherwise, of the players is concerned, not much has changed for 2022.
+At the low limits it’s full of fish and maybe a few regulars, which is to be expected.
+Generally, we can expect that the higher you go up the stakes, the better the players, who tend to be more sophisticated in terms of their poker education and development and their overall approach to the game.
+However, even at high stakes you will find weak(er) players and regulars with numerous leaks, so you can play these limits profitably (depending on your own skill, of course).
 At our partner sites GGPoker and Natural8 from the GGNetwork you will find many casual players, from all over the world, at all stakes.